Justice-Through-Code/spring_2022/projects/wow/wow.md

 <img src='https://gearheart.io/uploads/pasted_image_0_55d87402ec.png' width=800>

-# Proposal Part 1: Wireframes + short written proposal (Due Thursday, November 18)
+# Proposal Part 1: Wireframes + short written proposal (Due Friday, April 22)

 **Note:** Most of the actual wireframe building will happen in class, where you'll do a workshop on wireframes then have guided time in your groups to build them.